-For those considering a doctoral degree in education, choosing which degree is right for them comes down to which one meets their personal goals.
+For those considering a doctoral degree in education, choosing which degree is right for them comes down to which one aligns with their personal goals.
 A Ph.D. in education is more likely to lead to a career as an academic, conducting research to shape the future of education and teaching the next generation of thought leaders as a university professor.
-An Ed.D. is more likely to mean a career focused on practically applying educational theories at the local or district level, working toward academic opportunity, equity and ethical education for all.
+An Ed.D. is more likely to mean a career focused on practically applying educational theories at the local or district level, working toward academic opportunity, equity, and ethical education for all.

 Ideal Degree Programs

 Individuals with master’s degrees who seek additional training in education can find that experience through either an Ed.D. or a Ph.D.
 Students can select the ideal fit based on their professional status, their aspirations, and the topics that are of greatest interest to them.
 When it’s time to apply, applicants can increase their chances of career success by finding a top-rated, relevant program, such as the Bradley University online Doctor of Education.

 Taught by experts with up-to-date knowledge of administration, Bradley University’s Ed.D program can offer valuable expertise to academic professionals who have leadership aspirations.
 Applicants can focus on leadership at the community college and university levels.
 By completing a comprehensive, practical doctoral research requirement, students gain insights into the way the academic world functions and are ready to confidently pursue career advancement.

 What Does a Community College President Do?

 Difference Between, Difference Between EDD and PHD

 Indeed, 38 Careers That Require a Doctoral Degree

 Indeed, What Can You Do With a Doctorate in Education?
 (10 Jobs To Consider)

 Payscale, Average Assistant Professor, Postsecondary / Higher Education Salary